Skip to main content

 console.log(`Failed: ${finalBatch.counts.failed}`);

 // 4.
-Get individual task results
+Get all results with full output

 console.log('\nFetching task results...');

-for (const task of tasksList.tasks) {
+for (const task of results.tasks) {

 console.log(`\nTask: ${task.query.substring(0, 50)}...`);

-`Output length: ${taskResult.output?.length || 0} characters`
+console.log(`Output length: ${task.output?.length || 0} characters`);

 }